What we know about the Trump rally gunman so far - Local News 8

 “If anything, you’d be like, ‘Does someone live there?’”
 Bianco said.

-CNN’s Audrey Ash, Scott Glover, Allison Gordon and Sean Lyngaas contributed reporting.
+CNN’s Yahya Abou-Ghazala, Audrey Ash, Scott Glover, Allison Gordon, Holmes Lybrand, Sean Lyngaas, Evan Perez and Hannah Rabinowitz contributed reporting.

 The-CNN-Wire